SpredfastLegacy/JMVC-Inject/README.md

 This is useful when you know you are done with an injector and want to cleanup any functions that may have been bound to it.

+# Plugins

+The injector has some simple but powerful support for plugins.
+First lets define our vocabulary:

+ * __target__ - this is the `this` of the injected function. e.g.,

+        foo.bar(); // if bar is injected, its target is foo

+ * __definition__ - definitions are the configuration objects you passed in when creating the injector.
+Plugins may produce additional definitions.
+All definitions are merged to create the final definition, with later definitions taking precedence.
+Plugin definitions are always added after the initial definitions.

+You create a plugin like this:

+	// plugin hooks run in the order the plugins are defined
+	// all hooks are optional
+    Inject.plugin({
+    	/**
+    	 * @param pluginSupport provides `definition(name/target)`
+    	 * which returns the definition that would be used to resolve or inject
+    	 * the name or the target.
+This is handy for getting the factory for a
+    	 * dependency.
+    	 * When looking up the definition of a target, keep in mind that some plugins
+    	 * alter the definition based on the target's properties, so the final definition
+    	 * may be different if you pass a name instead of the real target.
+    	 */
+        init: function(pluginSupport) {
+            this.support = pluginSupport;
+    		// other setup goes here
+        },
+        /**
+         * Gives the plugin a chance to provide additional definition for a target.
+         *
+         * This is called each time an injected funtion is called, so make it fast!
+         *
+         * pluginSupport.definition calls this method, so unless you are very clever,
+         * you will cause a stack overflow if you try to get other definitions
+         * from this method.
+         *
+         * @param target the object(this) of the function being injected.
+         * @param definitions an array of the definitions supplied to the injector
+         * that match the target.
+Includes definitions created by plugins that ran
+         * before this one.
+         * @return an additional definition object that will override the previous
+         * definitions.
+Or nothing if you have no overrides.
+         */
+        processDefinition: function(target,definitions) {
+        	$.each(definitions,function() {
+        		// inspect the definition object
+        	});
+        	// inspect the target object being injected return { definition: 'overrides' };
+        },
+        /**
+         * Gives the plugin a chance to provide its own factory function to resolve a
+         * dependency.
+The last plugin to return a factory "wins."
+         *
+         * This is called every time a dependency needs to be resolved (multiple times
+         * per function call), so make it fast!
+         *
+         * @param target the object (this) the function being injected is called on.
+         * @param nameToResolve the name being resolved.
+This is the name after any inject
+         * mapping is applied.
+         * @param targetDefintion - the definition of the target.
+         * @return the new factory function, or nothing to keep the original.
+         */
+        resolveFactory: function(target,nameToResolve,targetDefinition) {
+        	// get the current definition if you need it (good for wrapping/transforming results) var definition = this.support.definition(nameToResolve);

+        	// inspect targetDefintion and target to determine if you want a new factory

+        	return newFactoryFunction;
+        }
+    });

+The injector core only processes `name`, `factory`, `inject` and `eager`.
+Any additional keys can be used as hooks by plugins.
+All the controller and Class enhancements are implemented via plugins.

+As all plugins apply to all injectors, be sure to give your plugin hooks nice uniquely namespaced names.